DSAV-Dodeka/book/src/deployment/production/server_scratch.md

-# Setting up the server from scratch

-This is all the commands I used when I set up the server from a clean image on January 10 after we migrated the email to the new provider.
+# Hetzner

-### Preparing SSH
+## Preparing SSH

-First we rebuild the image from Ubuntu 22.04.
+First we rebuild the image from Ubuntu 24.04.

 We reset the root password using Rescue -> Reset root password.
 I recommend then changing it to a new password once inside again (through `passwd root`).